 In retirement, I like to travel within and beyond Tasmania, surprisingly little in mainland Australia, but quite a bit overseas.
-I’m lucky in that an academic, even a retired one, often has cause to travel to nice places: Ireland, Malaysia, Singapore, the Philippiness, Canada, USA and of course Hong Kong, See Travelogues and Photo Gallery.
-(Much more to be added in due course).
+But now with corona virus and the likely collapse of the cruise ship industry I doubt that we’ll be doing any overseas in the medium term.
+I’ve been lucky in that an academic, even a retired one, often has cause to travel to nice places: Ireland, Malaysia, Singapore, the Philippines, Canada, USA and Hong Kong; see Travelogues and Photo Gallery.

 Apart from writing, I have become increasingly concerned with politics at all levels.
 More on my political page.